The link between credit score and interest rates

 Building credit is a long game but the good news is that Loqbox has three great tools to help you get there.
 For our quickest route to a better score, get your membership started for just £2.50 a week and activate Loqbox Grow, Loqbox Save and Loqbox Rent.

-Our members have reported an increase of up to 300 points in the first three months of using all our tools combined.
 You could be seeing your credit score rise in no time!

 Improvements to your credit score are not guaranteed.